maateen/easy-lemp/README.md

 # Version
 Easy-LEMP is in <b>beta stage</b>.
 Please, create an issue with this link: https://github.com/ugcoder/Easy-LEMP/issues/new if you get one.

->>>Alpha version: You can install Nginx, PHP-FPM, MariaDB, phpMyAdmin at once.
+<i>Alpha version:</i> You can install Nginx, PHP-FPM, MariaDB, phpMyAdmin at once.

->>>Beta Version: Implementing feature request by <b>Tarikur Rahaman Sohel</b>, making the script user interactive.
+<i>Beta Version:</i> Implementing feature request by <b>Tarikur Rahaman Sohel</b>, making the script user interactive.
 Now you wan choose what you wanna install and what not.

 # Requirements
 1. Python 3